Electronic Money Institution (EMI) – License, Definition, Software

 How does an electronic money institution work?

 An EMI can operate only after receiving an EMI license from the relevant bodies.
+Unlike traditional banks, EMIs do not require a traditional bank account to facilitate transactions.
 It operates as a bank – but it’s important to understand – EMI is NOT a bank.
 Considering the limited amount of information available on the concept of EMI, most people who have conducted businesses using e-money did so without even knowing.

 What services do EMIs provide?